max-vac/Leetcode-Problems/README.md

 #760.
 Find Anagram Mappings
 #771.
 Jewels and Stones
 #788.
 Rotated Digits
+#1085.
+Sum of Digits in the Minimum Number
 #1086.
 High Five
 #1108.
 Defanging an IP Address
 #1165.
 Single-Row Keyboard